pseudopulse/PlayableAegis/README.md

 # Playable Aegis
-Everyone's favorite glorified scrap, but as a playable survivor!.
+Everyone's favorite glorified scrap, but as a playable survivor!

 ![screenshot of playable aegis][def]